-Coronavirus has caused many people, all over the world, to be confined to their homes.
-According to the CDC, the best way to prevent illness is to avoid being exposed to the virus.
-As the virus continues to spread in communities, the best way to avoid being exposed is to stay in your home as much as possible and avoid contact with others.
+By now we all know that Coronavirus has caused many people all over the world to be confined to their homes.
+According to the CDC, the best way to prevent getting sick is to avoid being exposed to the virus.
+As the virus continues to spread in communities, many people are choosing to stay in their homes as much as possible and avoid contact with others.

 Some Things to Consider

 It may feel overwhelming to embark on a virtual birthday party, especially if you don’t feel particularly comfortable with technology or if you’ve never hosted a virtual event before.
 But don’t worry, we’re here to walk you through it every step of the way!
 Before you host a virtual birthday party, consider the following three questions.

 Which platform do you want to use?